VishwanthBarma/Dark-Cool/README.md

-This is the extension of vs-code called Dark Cool.
+# This is a Visual Studio Code theme extension.

+## Dark Cool